Friday, July 28, 2023

 Christian Petzold & film students at the Aero in Santa Monica.
 Photo José Alberto Hermosillo.
 Copyright © Festival in LA, 2023

-People often asked him if he would choose another element to complete the trilogy after initiating the series with “Undine,” representing water, and “Afire,” representing fire.
-The answer is no. He wants to go on a sabbatical.
+People often asked him if he would choose another element to complete the trilogy after starting the series with “Undine,” representing water, and “Afire,” representing fire.
+The answer is no. He plans to take a sabbatical.

-The director does not lecture his public in defense of the environment and global warming through his latest work.
-He does not have a political agenda.
-The fire represents what needs to be extinguished, and the main characters could expand their intellectual capabilities, bringing complexity and the surprise element to the ending.
+The director does not lecture his audience about the environment or global warming through his latest work, nor does he have a political agenda.
+The fire symbolizes what needs to be extinguished, and the main characters could deepen their intellectual abilities, adding complexity and surprises to the ending.

-The concept of “labor and leisure” presented in “Afire,” where a writer retreats to a quiet place in the woods to focus on his next novel, is similar to the 2021 Mia Handset-Løve’s “Bergman Island,” in which a couple wants to be inspired for their following projects on the same island where Ingmar Bergman wrote and filmed his most famous masterpieces.
+The idea of “labor and leisure” shown in “Afire,” where a writer retreats to the woods to focus on his next novel, is similar to Mia Handset-Løve’s 2021 film “Bergman Island,” where a couple seeks inspiration for their upcoming projects on the same island where Ingmar Bergman created his most famous works.

-The Grand Jury Prize Silver Bear winner at the Berlin Film Festival is a movie that makes the audience feel conscious of the surroundings.
-Petzold’s latest project is clever, humorous, and sophisticated, where spectators can identify with any of these terrific, intelligent, and meticulously well-established characters, where dreams can be tested due to weather conditions and climate change.
+The Grand Jury Prize Silver Bear winner at the Berlin Film Festival is a movie that makes viewers aware of their surroundings.
+Petzold’s latest project is clever, humorous, and sophisticated, where audiences can relate to these smart, well-developed characters, and where dreams can be tested by weather conditions and climate change.

 AFIRE - Official Trailer